-The Deaf Team Clinical Coordinator reports to the Program Director and Assistant Program Director.
-Under their supervision, the Clinical Coordinator leads the team in the assessment, treatment planning and service delivery processes for deaf persons served and is responsible for determining persons’ need for rehabilitative services.
-The Clinical Coordinator oversees the development of the deaf persons’ treatment plan and subsequent reviews and revisions to ensure the goals, objectives and interventions reflect the Clinical Formulation-Interpretive Summary and the prioritized assessed needs.
+North Suffolk is looking for a Clinical Coordinator to join our Conexions team!
+The Clinical Coordinator leads the PDT team in the assessment, treatment planning and service delivery processes and is responsible for determining persons’ need for rehabilitative services.
+The Clinical Coordinator oversees the development of the persons’ treatment plan and subsequent reviews and revisions to ensure the goals, objectives and interventions reflect the Clinical Formulation-Interpretive Summary and the prioritized assessed needs.
 Services are provided based on Recovery tenets and are aimed to promote overall health and well-being of persons served.
-The Clinical Coordinator for the Deaf Team provides team leadership and clinical supervision and guidance to direct care staff.
+The Clinical Coordinator provides leadership and assists clinical supervision and guidance to direct care staff.

-- Engage deaf persons and partners with them to improve their health and wellness, achieve symptom stabilization and self-management, develop and/or restore skills impacted by mental illness and live a self-directed life.
+- Engage in direct care with clients and partner with them to improve their health and wellness, achieve symptom stabilization and self-management, develop and/or restore skills impacted by mental illness/substance use and live a self-directed life.

 - Provide clinical services in timely and flexible ways that are consistent with the principles and practices of trauma informed care and person centered approaches.

-- Provide supervision, mentoring and modeling of evidence based practices with direct care staff.
+- Provide supervision, mentoring and modeling of evidence based practices with PDT staff.

 - Participate in all required clinical and skill trainings to enhance skills and knowledge base.